plebbit/plebbit-js/README.md

   vote: 1 | -1 | 0 // 0 is needed to cancel a vote
 }
 CommentUpdate /* (IPNS record Comment.ipnsName) */ {
-  editedContent: string // the author has edited the comment content
+  content: string // the author has edited the comment content editTimestamp?: number // the time of the last content edit
   upvoteCount: number
   downvoteCount: number
   replies: Pages // only preload page 1 sorted by 'topAll', might preload more later, only provide sorting for posts (not comments) that have 100+ child comments